guycipher/k4/README.md

 ```

 ### Iteration
-To iterate over key-value pairs you can use an Iterator
+To iterate over key-value pairs you can use an Iterator.
+Will iterate over key-value pairs in memtable then sstables.

 ```go